babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/README.md

 <h1 align="center">🌐 Opinionated Sapper project base</h1>

 ## ❓ What is this?
 This is an extremely opinionated Sapper project base intended for my own use; that means it contains configuration to my preference and scripts fit for my (Windows) machine.
-That being said, there is a bit of work put into it to make it generalized and adaptable to your own setup, given that you want to use all of these things:
+That being said, there is a bit of work put into it to make it generalized and adaptable to your own setup, given that you want to use *most* of these things:
 * [Sapper](https://sapper.svelte.dev/)
   * [Svelte 3](https://svelte.dev/)
 * [Firebase](https://firebase.google.com/)